Accelerating Good Digital ID

 Health & Livelihoods in Mae La Camp

-In partnership with iRespond and the International Rescue Committee, this project will offer a digital identity platform to the approximately 35,000 externally displaced residents of the Mae La Camp in Thailand.
+In partnership with iRespond and the International Rescue Committee, this program will offer a digital identity platform to the approximately 35,000 externally displaced residents of the Mae La Camp in Thailand.
 Through their digital identities, participants will be able to not only access improved healthcare services but also securely store educational and professional credentials.

 Objectives: Assess if, how and to what extent this digital identity service leads to individual adoption, improved healthcare service treatments and better health outcomes for the camp residents.

 Energy Access for Low-Income Families